pixelgrade/pixtypes/readme.txt

 3. After activating PixTypes all your custom post-types should be visible now.

 == Changelog ==

+= 1.4.12 =
+* Fixed a bug where metaboxes wouldn't appear when Gutenberg editor was active.
+* Code optimization.

 = 1.4.11 =
 * We did several compatibility checks with the latest WordPress releases, so that everything will be working as smoothly as always.